AmgdGocha/DriveFS-Sleuth/README.md

-# Google Drive File Stream - What is it?
+# Google Drive For Desktop - What is it?
-Google Drive File Stream works as a file-syncing application, facilitating the synchronization of files and photos with Google Drive and Google Photos services.
+Google Drive for Desktop (formerly known as Google Drive File Stream) works as a file-syncing application, facilitating the synchronization of files and photos with Google Drive and Google Photos services.
 The nomenclature "file stream" is attributed to its capability to stream files on demand, thereby avoiding the need to occupy disk space by downloading all files preemptively.
 Upon installation and login, users can promptly access all previously synced files through Windows Explorer, without the necessity of storing an offline version.

 # 🕵️ DriveFS Sleuth